ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 ## Add a demo application

-There is nothing like creating the canonical `Hello, World!` application.
+There is nothing like creating the canonical `Hello, World!` application!

 Use your favorite text editor or IDE to create the file `src/howdy.cpp` and add the following content to it: